Islammadian1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. 9-John_Doe is a script that sets the mode of the file hello to this:
 The file hello will be in the working directory
 You are not allowed to use commas for this script
+10. 10-mirror_permissions is Write a script that sets the mode of the file hello the same as olleh’s mode.
+The file hello will be in the working directory
+The file olleh will be in the working directory